Intel: Early x86 processors and the IBM PC

 Despite the ultimate importance of the microprocessor, the 4004 and its successors the 8008 and the 8080 were never major revenue contributors at Intel.

+In 1975, the company had started a project to develop a highly advanced 32-bit microprocessor, finally released in 1981 as the Intel iAPX 432.
+The project was too ambitious and the processor was never able to meet its performance objectives, and it failed in the marketplace.
+(Intel eventually extended the x86 architecture to 32 bits instead.)

 As the next processor, the 8086 (and its variant the 8088) was completed in 1978, Intel embarked on a major marketing and sales campaign for that chip nicknamed "Operation Crush", and intended to win as many customers for the processor as possible.
 One design win was the newly created IBM PC division, though the importance of this was not fully realized at the time.

 IBM introduced its personal computer in 1981, and it was rapidly successful.
 In 1982, Intel created the 80286 microprocessor, which, two years later, was used in the IBM PC/AT.
 Compaq, the first IBM PC "clone" manufacturer, produced a desktop system based on the faster 80286 processor in 1985 and in 1986 quickly followed with the first 80386-based system, beating IBM and establishing a competitive market for PC-compatible systems and setting up Intel as a key component supplier.

-In 1975, the company had started a project to develop a highly advanced 32-bit microprocessor, finally released in 1981 as the Intel iAPX 432.
-The project was too ambitious and the processor was never able to meet its performance objectives, and it failed in the marketplace.
-Intel extended the x86 architecture to 32 bits instead.

 386 microprocessor

 During this period Andrew Grove dramatically redirected the company, closing much of its DRAM business and directing resources to the microprocessor business.
 Of perhaps greater importance was his decision to "single-source" the 386 microprocessor.
 Prior to this, microprocessor manufacturing was in its infancy, and manufacturing problems frequently reduced or stopped production, interrupting supplies to customers.
-To mitigate this risk, these customers typically insisted that multiple manufacturers produce chips they could use to ensure a consistent supply.
+To mitigate this risk, these customers typically insisted that multiple manufacturers (second sources) produce chips they could use to ensure a consistent supply.
 The 8080 and 8086-series microprocessors were produced by several companies, notably AMD, with which Intel had a technology-sharing contract.

 Grove made the decision not to license the 386 design to other manufacturers, instead, producing it in three geographically distinct factories: Santa Clara, California; Hillsboro, Oregon; and Chandler, a suburb of Phoenix, Arizona.
 He convinced customers that this would ensure consistent delivery.
 In doing this, Intel breached its contract with AMD, which sued and was paid millions of dollars in damages but could not manufacture new Intel CPU designs any longer.
 (Instead, AMD started to develop and manufacture its own competing x86 designs.)

 As the success of Compaq's Deskpro 386 established the 386 as the dominant CPU choice, Intel achieved a position of near-exclusive dominance as its supplier.
 Profits from this funded rapid development of both higher-performance chip designs and higher-performance manufacturing capabilities, propelling Intel to a position of unquestioned leadership by the early 1990s.